deepslam/ContentParser/README.md

 As result, you will receive ContentParser object.

-For parse data you must use parse method which return true\false result (true if data has been received, false if not)
+For parse data, you must use parse method which return true\false result (true if data has been received, false if not)

 ```php
 $parser->parse($url)
 ```

-For getting result of parsing there is one method:
+For getting a result of parsing there is one method:

 **getResult** - Returns needle ParsingResult object